Here are the 9 low cost marketing strategies I consistently see work for established gyms

 One solid blog, video, or guide per month allows you to:

-• Answer common objections once
+- Answer common objections once

-• Repurpose endlessly
+- Repurpose endlessly

-• Position your gym as the authority in your area
+- Position your gym as the authority in your area

 This is exactly how established owners step into the CEO role — a key focus of my work as a gym owner to CEO mentor.

-1. Track What Actually Moves the Needle
+9. Track What Moves the Needle

 Here’s the uncomfortable truth.